picoCTF 2022 - Solfire - Part I

 (SIGN

-padded with zeros] - Number of lamports to transfer into the new account0x2800
+padded with zeros] - Number of lamports to transfer into the new account - 8 bytes - [

-padded with zeros] - Space to allocate (in data) for the new accountprogram_id
+padded with zeros] - Space to allocate (in data) for the new account - 32 bytes - [copied from

 call, the first account in the metadata (accounts[4]